SizeCredit/size-solidity/README.md

 - The protocol does not have any fallback oracles.
 - Price feeds must be redeployed and updated in case any Chainlink configuration changes (stale price timeouts, decimals)
 - In case Chainlink reports a wrong price, the protocol state cannot be guaranteed.
 This may cause incorrect liquidations, among other issues
+- In case the protocol is paused, the price of the collateral may change during the unpause event.
+This may cause unforseen liquidations, among other issues
 - The Variable Pool Price Feed depends on `AaveOracle`, which uses `latestAnswer`, and does not perform any kind of stale checks for oracle prices

 ## Areas of concern

-- A rounding issue as a result of the FOL's `faceValue` calculation may result in the borrower debt being 1 more when the lender picks their borrow offer with `lendAsMarketOrder`, passing `exactAmountIn` equals `false`.
+- A rounding issue as a result of the DebtPosition's `faceValue` calculation may result in the borrower debt being 1 more when the lender picks their borrow offer with `lendAsMarketOrder`, passing `exactAmountIn` equals `false`.
 In this case, to calculate the `issuanceValue`, a `mulDivUp` is performed, so that the borrower, being the passive party, receives _more_ aszUSDC tokens.
 The issue is that the `faceValue` calculation is also rounded up in `LoanLibrary`, as it represents a users' debt.
 In summary, the borrower receives rounding up in the present value, but pays rounding up in future cash flow.
 Exploits arising from this issue are welcome.
 - Exploits arising from notes marked with `// @audit` on the codebase are welcome
 - Recommendations for the usage of `PriceFeed` or `VariablePoolPriceFeed` in production